 To Combine the Potatoes and Meat

 To check if the potatoes are cooked, insert a skewer into a bigger piece; it's done if it pierces easily.
-Remove from the heat and pour off all the water.
-I use a lid to hold back the potatoes so they don't fall out.
+Remove from the heat.
+Hold the lid slightly ajar to keep the potatoes in, and carefully drain off all the water.

 To Make the Patties